hdsu-bioquant/r4sc2024/day1/day1_updated/02-Quality_control.md

 <br>
 c) They are linearly related
 <br>
-TIP: Use the function FeatureScatter, inspect the manual using ?function.
+<i>TIP: Use the function FeatureScatter, inspect the manual using ?function.</i>
 </summary>
 <br>
 <b>Answer:</b>